|Course coordinator(s)||dr. ir. EM van Schothorst|

 - judge physiological conditions in terms of constraints for homeostatic control.

-The course encompasses 50 lectures, 10 hours for assignments, and 6 different practical (30 hours in total).
+The course encloses 36 lectures, 9 hours for assignments, and a practical (24 hours).

 Examination is based on written test with multiple choice questions.

 David A Bender.
 Introduction to Nutrition and Metabolism.
 5th ed.
 2014.
 CRC Press, Taylor & Francis Group, Boca Raton, USA.
 ISBN 978-1-4665-7224-9.

 The main course material, including handouts of lecture slides, will be available on Blackboard.